Updated September 2023

 7. Magical Month for Music

-Cornwall does not grind to a halt when the kids go back to school.
-On the contrary, there is plenty going on throughout September and into August, especially for music lovers and festival fans.
-You can see the Fratellis and the Wurzels, and enjoy a tipple or two, at the Little Orchard Cider and Music Festival (14th to 16th Sept) in Penhallow.
-Meanwhile, on the south coast, the Looe Music Festival (21st to 23rd Sept) promises three days of entertainment from the likes of the Stranglers and the Waterboys.
+Cornwall doesn’t grind to a halt when the kids go back to school.
+On the contrary, there is plenty going on throughout September and into October, especially for music lovers and festival fans.
+You can see Ocean Colour Scene and the Wurzels – and enjoy a Cornish cider or two – at the Little Orchard Cider and Music Festival (8-10 Sept) in Penhallow.
+Meanwhile, on the south coast, the Looe Weekender (15-17 Sept) promises three days of free live music in and around the charming harbour town, and St Ives lays on a two-week celebration of music and arts during its September Festival.

 8. Fine Festivals for Foodies